-A client's Project Exit Dates must be <= Operating End Dates.
+A client's Project Exit Dates must be <= Operating End Dates

-\checkmark If a project ends on 6/30/21, all participants have an exit date that is on or prior to that date.
+✓ If a project ends on 6/30/21, all participants have an exit date that is on or prior to that date.

-Project Start Dates35
+Project Start Dates36

 Different project types use project start dates differently.
-The list below addresses LSA project types that include client-level data in the LSA export.

 - ✓ Emergency Shelter (ES): Date of first night a client stayed in the shelter.
-Emergency Shelter Night-by-Night allow ongoing enrollment without "exiting" and "restarting" for each stay. - ✓ Safe Haven (SH) and Transitional Housing (TH): First night in residence. - Rapid Re-Housing (RRH) and Permanent Supportive Housing (PSH): Date the client was admitted into the project (may or may not be first night in residence).
+Emergency Shelter Night-by-Night allow ongoing enrollment without "exiting" and "restarting" for each stay. - ✓ Safe Haven (SH) and Transitional Housing (TH): First night in residence. - ✓ Rapid Re-Housing (RRH) and Permanent Supportive Housing (PSH): Date the client was admitted into the project (may or may not be first night in residence).

-Housing Move-In Dates36
+Housing Move-In Dates37